Serebrianka, Crimea

-Serebrianka (Серебрянка; Серебрянка; Munus) is a village (selo) located in Southern Ukraine.
+Serebrianka (Серебрянка; Серебрянка; Munus) is a village located in Southern Ukraine.
 Due to its location on the Crimean peninsula, the settlement is subject to an ongoing territorial dispute between Ukraine and the Russian Federation, which was triggered by a Russian military invasion that resulted in the full occupation of the peninsula.
 Following the swift takeover, Russia unilaterally declared its annexation of Crimea, which enjoys almost no international recognition.

 Geography

 Serebrianka is located in the Tarkhankut Plains in central part of the Rozdolne district.
 The village and its surrounding areas are mostly agricultural, with the most important crops being wheat, watermelons, sunflowers, but also grapes.
 Following Ukraine's administrative reform in 2020, which aimed at more than halving the number of districts in Crimea, the entirety of the Rozdolne district was incorporated into the Perekopsk district.
 However, this change hasn't been implemented yet, since the Russian-installed authorities on the peninsula continue to use the original boundaries of the raion.